quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ## Introduction

-The germline mutation rate is a fundamental parameter in population genetics, and reflects the contributions of complex DNA replication and repair pathways, exogenous sources of DNA damage, and life-history traits. *Mutator alleles* that augment the mutation rate and/or spectrum may explain both within- and between-species variation in germline mutation rates [@PMID:32619789], but have proven challenging to detect in mammalian genomes.
+The germline mutation rate is a fundamental parameter in population genetics, and reflects the interplay between complex DNA replication and repair pathways, exogenous sources of DNA damage, and life-history traits. *Mutator alleles* may explain both within- and between-species variation in germline mutation rates [@PMID:32619789], but have proven challenging to identify in mammalian genomes.

 <!--In microorganisms like *Escherichia coli*, mutator alleles have emerged during experimental evolution [@PMID:], and human cancer genomes often harbor deleterious mutator alleles as well [@PMID:27197248].-->

 Germline mutator alleles are difficult to detect for a number of reasons, including the fidelity of germline genome replication and the effects of selection on mutators.
-On average, humans are born with about 70 to 100 single-nucleotide *de novo* germline mutations per diploid genome [@PMID:28959963;@PMID:31549960]; in mice, the number is closer to 20 or 30 [@PMID:31492841].
+On average, humans are born with 70 to 100 single-nucleotide *de novo* germline mutations per diploid genome [@PMID:28959963;@PMID:31549960]; in mice, that number is closer to 20 or 30 [@PMID:31492841].
 Moreover, in a population of sufficiently large effective size $N_e$, we would also expect many mutator alleles to be efficiently selected against.
 The selection coefficient on a mutator allele is estimated to be approximately $2s \Delta U$ [@PMID:27739533], where $s$ is the mean selective coefficient on a new deleterious mutation and $\Delta U$ is the excess number of new deleterious mutations caused by the mutator allele; the product of $s$ and $\Delta U$ is multiplied by $2$ to account for the average number of generations for which mutator is linked to the excess mutations it causes.

 <!--Given the low germline *de novo* mutation rate in mammalian genomes and the potential strength of selection on a mutator, we would likely require a very large number of offspring, as well as an environment that attenuates the effects of selection, in order to detect the effects of a germline mutator allele.-->

-We expect haplotypes that harbor mutator alleles at a particular locus to carry an excess of total germline mutations, compared to those that harbor wild-type alleles.
+Compared to those that harbor wild-type alleles, we expect haplotypes harboring mutator alleles at a particular locus to carry an excess of total germline mutations.
 Indeed, candidate germline mutator loci have been discovered in human genomes by identifying haplotypes with excess derived allele counts [@PMID:28095480].
 However, protein-coding genes involved in DNA replication and repair often recognize particular sequence motifs or excise lesions at specific nucleotides [@PMID:28485537].
-Thus, we might also expect the spectrum of de novo mutations -- i.e, the frequency of each individual mutation type (C>T, A>G, etc.) -- to differ between genomes that harbor either a mutator or wild-type allele at a given locus.
+Thus, we might also expect the spectrum of de novo mutations -- i.e, the frequency of each individual mutation type (C>T, A>G, etc.) -- to differ between genomes that carry either a mutator or wild-type allele at a given locus.

 In 2022, we discovered a germline mutator allele in mice by analyzing whole-genome sequencing data from 152 recombinant inbred lines (RILs).
-These RILs, known as the <ins>B</ins>X<ins>D</ins>s [@PMID:33472028], were derived from either F2 or advanced intercrosses of C57<ins>B</ins>L/6J and <ins>D</ins>BA/2J, two laboratory strains that exhibit significant differences in their germline mutation spectra [@PMID:30753674].
+Commonly known as the <ins>B</ins>X<ins>D</ins>s [@PMID:33472028], these RILs were derived from either F2 or advanced intercrosses of C57<ins>B</ins>L/6J and <ins>D</ins>BA/2J, two laboratory strains that exhibit significant differences in their germline mutation spectra [@PMID:30753674].
 Since the BXD RILs were maintained via brother-sister mating for up to 180 generations and housed in a controlled laboratory environment, they presented an ideal population for mutator allele discovery.
 Namely, each line accumulated hundreds or thousands of germline *de novo* mutations on a nearly-homozygous linear mosaic of the parental haplotypes, while the effects of negative selection on new and standing variation were attenuated [@doi:10.1146/annurev.ecolsys.39.110707.173437].
-We previously used quantitative trait locus (QTL) mapping to identify a locus on chromosome 4 that was strongly associated with the C>A germline mutation rate [@PMID:35545679] in the BXDs.
+We used quantitative trait locus (QTL) mapping to identify a locus on chromosome 4 that was strongly associated with the C>A germline mutation rate in the BXDs [@PMID:35545679].
 The QTL overlapped *Mutyh*, which encodes a protein that normally prevents C>A mutations by repairing oxidative DNA damage [@PMID:17581577], and we hypothesized that missense mutations in *Mutyh* were responsible for a 50% increase in the C>A mutation rate between BXDs with either parental haplotype at the QTL.

 In this study, we developed a new method to detect alleles that affect the mutation spectrum in two-parent RILs, and applied it to the *de novo* germline mutation data from the BXDs.
 We assessed its power to detect candidate mutator alleles, re-discovered the mutator near *Mutyh*, and identified compelling evidence of epistasis between two germline mutator alleles that augment the C>A germline mutation rate.